US priest vows to defy N Korea travel ban

 As time went by, "mate" transitioned into "haraboji" or grandfather: a popular way to address a male figure past middle age.

-"So now I am at a point where I answer, 'Yes, grandchild,'" Hammond says.
+"So now I am at a point where I answer, 'Yes, grandchild,'" he says.

-With nothing to gain by breaking the travel ban, what motivates Hammond to travel to the North?
+With nothing to gain by breaking the travel ban, what motivates the priest to travel to the North?

-"If you saw an accident on the road, you would not ask that person what religion they are or anything else," Hammond says.
+"If you saw an accident on the road, you would not ask that person what religion they are or anything else," he says.
 "You'd try to help them out."